nhsconnect/national-document-repository-infrastructure/infrastructure/modules/lambda_layers/README.md

 ## Features

-- [x] Creates a Lambda Layer version from a provided or placeholder ZIP archive
+- Creates a Lambda Layer version from a placeholder ZIP archive
-- [x] Configurable name and ZIP file input
-- [x] IAM policy for cross-role access to the layer
+- IAM policy for cross-role access to the layer
-- [x] Outputs layer ARN and policy ARN
+- Outputs layer ARN and policy ARN

 ---